lucasmapinheiro/lucasmapinheiro/README.md

 -
 - 📫 How to reach me: @lucasmapinheiro
 -
 - ⚡ Fun fact: In 2007 i was a business student.
 In 2014 i was a lawyer.
 In the beginning of 2021 i was an architect.
-Now i'm a web development student.
+Now i'm an OutSystems developer, trying to learn more and more things.

 <p align="left">
 <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/react/react-original-wordmark.svg" alt="react" width="20" height="20"/>